-When planning a knit garment, I recommend selecting a pattern specifically designed for knits, rather than for woven fabrics, because the pattern will have the correct amount of ease built into it.
+When planning a knit garment, I recommend selecting a pattern designed specifically for knits, rather than for woven fabrics, because the pattern will have the correct amount of ease built into it.
 The amount of stretch in the fabric will determine the style and size pattern you choose.
 Check the pattern envelope for suggested fabrics and the amount of stretch required for the style.
 If you choose a fabric with less stretch, you’ll need to add more ease.

-You can get successful results on knits whether you own a basic sewing machine or the latest high-tech serger.
-I began sewing on knits long before I owned a serger, and I still recommend my original technique of sewing with a long straight stitch of 9 sts/in.
-(3 mm), stretching the seam as I sew it (as much as the fabric stretches easily) to add elasticity.
+You can get successful results on knits, whether you own a basic sewing machine or the latest high-tech serger.
+I began sewing on knits long before I owned a serger, and I still recommend my original technique of sewing with a long straight stitch of 9 stitches per inch (3 mm), stretching the seam as I sew it (as much as the fabric stretches easily) to add elasticity.
 When the seam returns to its normal length, the stitches are closer together and the upper and lower thread tensions have loosened.
 As for using zigzag or stretch stitches to construct seams, I’ve simply never liked them.

 If you have a serger, you’ll find serging a quick way to assemble knits with a finished, factory look, and the seams will have built-in elasticity, so you don’t need to stretch them as you sew.
 Make sure your stitch is balanced, adjusting the thread tension so that the stitch doesn’t bind or ruffle the seam.
 If your serger has differential feed, raise the setting if your test seam looks wavy.
-For hemming soft knits, I find that serging the edge, turning up a 1/4-in. hem, and topstitching twice gives a stable, nonslippery finish.
+For hemming soft knits, I find that serging the edge, turning up a 1/4-inch hem, and topstitching twice gives a stable, nonslippery finish.

 You can sew an attractive hem on many knits with double-needle topstitching, the finish that’s used most often in ready-to-wear.
-I prefer a 4-mm-wide double needle and 9 sts/in. for a stretchy, professional-looking hem.
-For soft, lightweight knits that are difficult to hem, see Fine details for knits.
+I prefer a 4-mm-wide double needle and 9 stitches per inch for a stretchy, professional-looking hem.
+For soft, lightweight knits that are difficult to hem, see “Fine details for knits.”

-Tips for a cowl-neck tunic– A cowl-neck tunic is one of the easiest garments you can make from knitted fabric.
-If you have a jewel-neck knit top pattern that you love, it’s easy to convert this style to a tunic with a cowl neckline.
+A cowl-neck tunic is one of the easiest garments you can make from knitted fabric.
+If you have a jewel-neck knit top pattern you love, it’s easy to convert this style to a tunic with a cowl neckline.
 To shape the pattern as a tunic, make the body as long as you want and wide enough to flatter your figure at that length, and decide on the length of the vent.
-To convert the pattern for a cowl neck, lower the neckline as shown below and reshape the side seams to create a hem for the side vents.
-Cut the cowl the length of the neck seamline plus 1/2 in. for seam allowances, and as wide as you want.
+To convert the pattern for a cowl neck, lower the neckline, as described below, and reshape the side seams to create a hem for the side vents.
+Cut the cowl the length of the neck seamline plus 1/2 inch for seam allowances, and as wide as you want.
 For thin fabrics, make it a double layer.

-Adapt for a cowl neckline and side vents:
+Adapt for a cowl neckline and side vents